Milton Berle: Berle offstage

 In 1947, Milton Berle was one of the founding members of the Friars Club of Beverly Hills at the old Savoy Hotel on Sunset Boulevard.
 In 1961, the club moved to Beverly Hills.
 The Friars is a private show business club famous for its celebrity members and roasts, where a member is mocked by his club friends in good fun.

 Berle avoided consuming drugs and alcohol, but was an avid cigar smoker, womanizer, and gambler; primarily gambling on horse racing.
-His enjoyment of the latter may have been responsible for Berle never equaling the wealth of many of his contemporaries.
+His proclivity for the latter may have been responsible for Berle's never equaling the wealth of many of his contemporaries.